Vivek-GIT-Code/AWS-Cloud-Projects/README.md

-Project Overview: Anlaysis of
+### Project Overview:
 Transition of the 'City of Vancouver' portal data to AWS cloud.
 Development of a Data Analytics Pipeline (DAP) using AWS services.
 Focus on scalability, security, and automation in data handling.

-Data Analytical Question Formulation:
+### Data Analytical Question Formulation

-The project formulated specific data analysis questions to guide the analytical process.
+ - The project formulated specific data analysis questions to guide the analytical process.
-Example: Analysis of "3-1-1 contact centre metrics" within the Government & Finance department.
+ - Example: Analysis of "3-1-1 contact centre metrics" within the Government & Finance department.
-Data Discovery:

-Data was sourced from the City of Vancouver website.
-Utilized datasets from the Government & Finance department in various formats (Excel, JSON, CSV, Parquet).
-Data Storage Design:

 ## Table of Contents